How Do I Introduce My Puppy To More Challenging Commands?

 Seek Professional Help if Needed

 If you encounter persistent challenges or feel overwhelmed during the training process, don't hesitate to seek professional help.
-Professional trainers have the expertise to identify specific and provide customized solutions for you and your puppy.
+Professional trainers have the expertise to identify specific issues and provide customized solutions for you and your puppy.
 They can offer additional guidance, techniques, and support to ensure that you and your puppy achieve success in training.

 Advanced Training Techniques